kbss-cvut/otm-benchmark/howto.md

 Benchmark operations (create, batch create, retrieve, retrieve all, update, delete) are performed by implementations of CRUD operation executors - `Saver`, `Finder`, `Updater`, `Deleter`.
 These interfaces can be found in the `cz.cvut.kbss.benchmark.util` package in _core_.

-Instructions for implementations are provided in javadoc of the respective executors.
+Instructions for implementations are provided in Javadoc of the respective executors.

 ### DataGenerator

 `DataGenerator` provides the benchmark with data.
 Again, the configuration of how many instances of what classes and how to interconnect them is in `DataGenerator`.
 Concrete subclasses only need to provide factory methods for creating instances of the model classes and invoke
 `generate` to pre-generate test data.
-Consult the class' javadoc for details.
+Consult the class' Javadoc for details.

 ### Benchmark Runners

 Benchmark runners represent implementations for the individual benchmark operations.
 They should implement suitable setup methods, mostly to create `DataGenerator`, let it generate test data and initialize the OTM framework.
-Then, in `execute`, they invoke appropriate superclass methods for the benchmarked operation, e.g. batch create runner should invoke `executeBatchCreate`, passing operation executor as a parameter.
+Then, in `execute`, they invoke appropriate superclass methods for the benchmarked operation, e.g., batch create runner should invoke `executeBatchCreate`, passing operation executor as a parameter.

-It is also important to implement an tear down method, which should clear the repository after each round (by invoking `BenchmarkUtil.clearRepository()` with repository URL).
-Usually, it is good to extract this behaviour into a common superclass for all benchmark runners.
+It is also important to implement a tear-down method, which should clear the repository after each round (by invoking `BenchmarkUtil.clearRepository()` with repository URL).
+Usually, it is good to extract this behavior into a common superclass for all benchmark runners.

 ### Benchmark Application